-Myth 2: Satellite Connectivity is Expensive In the past, the cost of satellite bandwidth capacity and management of the satellite backhaul often caused satellite-based communications to be prohibitively expensive for providers of broadband services, such as MNOs.
+Satellite Connectivity is Expensive

+In the past, the cost of satellite bandwidth capacity and management of the satellite backhaul often caused satellitebased communications to be prohibitively expensive for providers of broadband services, such as MNOs.

-Fact: Satellite Capacity Pricing at Times Rivals Terrestrial Bandwidth Costs expected that the cost for satellite backhaul networks will compete with those of terrestrial backhaul networks for many use cases.
+Satellite Capacity Pricing at Times Rivals Terrestrial Bandwidth Costs compete with those of terrestrial backhaul networks for many use cases.

 With the continued launch of High Throughput Satellites (HTS) and Very HTS (VHTS) satellites, as well as the promise of NGSO constellations, industry analysts are expecting a further decline in bandwidth prices due to the abundance of satellite capacity, propelling satellite solutions into the mainstream.
-Based on these trends, it is
+Based on these trends, it is expected the cost for satellite backhaul networks will